braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/in-app_messages/html_messages.md

 ---

-# Adding the Braze JavaScript interface to WebViews
+# HTML in-app messages

-> Learn how to add the Braze JavaScript interface to your iOS app, so you can leverage Braze in custom WebViews.
-After you add the interface, you'll be able to use the API for [HTML in-app messages]({{site.baseurl}}/user_guide/message_building_by_channel/in-app_messages/customize/#custom-html-messages) in your custom WebViews.
+> Learn how to add the Braze JavaScript interface to your iOS app, so you can use the Braze API to create [HTML in-app messages]({{site.baseurl}}/user_guide/message_building_by_channel/in-app_messages/customize/#custom-html-messages) in your custom WebViews.

-## About the interface
+## How it works

-The Braze [`ScriptMessageHandler`](https://braze-inc.github.io/braze-swift-sdk/documentation/brazekit/braze/webviewbridge/scriptmessagehandler) is responsible for:
+With the Braze JavaScript interface, you can leverage Braze inside the custom WebViews within your app.
+The interface's [`ScriptMessageHandler`](https://braze-inc.github.io/braze-swift-sdk/documentation/brazekit/braze/webviewbridge/scriptmessagehandler) is responsible for:

 1. Injecting the Braze Javascript bridge into your WebView, as outlined in [HTML in-app messages]({{site.baseurl}}/user_guide/message_building_by_channel/in-app_messages/customize/#custom-html-messages).
 2. Passing the bridge methods received from your WebView to the [Braze Swift SDK](https://github.com/braze-inc/braze-swift-sdk).